giantswarm/docs/src/content/guides/deploying-istio/index.md

 ### On premises (KVM)

 The main difference from the clouds is the ingress gateway service must be type `NodePort`.
 Since there is no automatic mechanism to provide an endpoint, the service is exposed in the host of the underlying VM.
-Below, we will explain how to redirect the traffic from the control plane to a second workload cluster ingress controller.
+Below, we will explain how to redirect the traffic from the management cluster to a second workload cluster ingress controller.

 ```nohighlight
 $ helm install install/kubernetes/helm/istio --name istio --namespace istio-system \